Consult your staff

 When to begin your consultation

-It’s important you don’t present a finalised redundancy plan to your employees.
+It’s important you do not present a finalised redundancy plan to your employees.
 You must leave enough time to include any suggestions you agree to.

 |Number of redundancies||When to begin consultation|